The FireStatLA website is an interactive mapping platform to view LAFD response times.

 The time interval that starts when the call is created in CAD by a Fire Dispatcher until the initial Fire or EMS3 unit is dispatched.

-The time interval between the activation of station alerting devices to when the first responders put on their PPE4 and are aboard apparatus and en-route (wheels rolling).
+The time interval between the activation of station alerting devices to when the first responders have put on their PPE,4 are aboard apparatus and en-route (wheels rolling).
 Both station alarm and en-route times are required to measure this for each unit that responds.
 Turnout time is calculated for each unit dispatched to each incident.

 The time interval that begins when the first Standard Unit is en-route to the incident and ends upon arrival of any of the Standard Units first on scene.
 This requires one valid en-route time and one valid on-scene time for the incident.
 Travel time can differ considerably amongst stations.
 Many factors, such as traffic, topography, road width, public events and unspecified incident locations, may impact travel time.